nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     });

 The ``gamer_joined`` event handler gets called every time a new player logs into the game.
 If the player already exists in our list we update the players session id and last active time to make sure we can talk to the correct player.
 If it does not exist we push it to the list of our users.
-If we are showing the ``dashboard`` view we re-render the list so we can show the newly added player.
+If we are showing the ``dashboard`` view we re-render the list so we can show the newly added player but ignore the rendering if a modal dialog is present.
+It's left as an exercise to the user on how to handle the rendering if the modal dialog is showing.
+One possibility is to defer the rendering until the modal dialog is closed.

 The game_move Event Handler
 ---------------------------